Cyberbullying Facts: Summarizing What is Currently Known

 There are only three studies that we are aware of that have explored cyberbullying experiences of students across the United States over time.
 The first analysis have been conducted by our friends at the Crimes Against Children Research Center at the University of New Hampshire.
 Examining the three waves of the Youth Internet Safety Survey (2000, 2005, 2010), they find a slight increase in cyberbullying behaviors over that time period (from 6% to 9% to 11%).

-More recently, the Centers for Disease Control and Prevention conduct their biennial survey of students across the U.S. in their Youth Risk Behavior Surveillance (YRBS).
-This survey has long asked about bullying at school but in 2011 and 2013 they added a question about “electronic” bullying.
-In 2015 (the most recent year available), 15.5% of students reported that they were bullied electronically, compared to 14.8% in 2013 and 16.2% in 2011.
+More recently, the Centers for Disease Control and Prevention conduct their biennial survey of students across the U.S. in their Youth Risk Behavior Surveillance System (YRBSS).
+This survey has long asked about bullying at school but in 2011 they added a question about “electronic” bullying.
+In 2017 (the most recent year available), 14.5% of students reported that they were bullied electronically, compared to 15.5% in 2015, 14.8% in 2013, and 16.2% in 2011.